coderifous/jquery-localize/README.md

 $("[data-localize]").localize(myTexts);
 ```

 The way of referencing the different object properties from the html file is exactly the same as before.
-In the following example, the 'p' tag content will be replaced with the value of the 'app.name' property inside our 'myTexts' object:
+In the following example, the `p` tag content will be replaced with the value of the `app.name` property inside our `myTexts` object:

 ```html
 <p data-localize="app.name">(text to replace)</p>
 ```

-This feature might be useful if you'll be retrieving your texts from an external service whose url doesn't match the _'{pathPrefix}/{filename}-{lang}.{extension}'_ syntax.
+This feature might be useful if you'll be retrieving your texts from an external service whose url doesn't match the `"{pathPrefix}/{filename}-{lang}.{extension}"` syntax.

-In that case, you'll need to perform an ajax request to said service from inside your own code and call 'localize' by passing in the results returned by the server:
+In that case, you'll need to perform an ajax request to said service from inside your own code and call `localize` by passing in the results returned by the server:

 ```javascript
 $.ajax({